CERT-Polska/mwdb-core/CONTRIBUTING.md

 6. Remember to autoformat your code.

-   For Python code, install exact versions of formatters from https://github.com/CERT-Polska/lint-python-action.
+   For Python code, install [Ruff linter and formatter](https://docs.astral.sh/ruff/).
-   Then use formatters and linters listed below.
+   Then use both linter and formatter.
    ```
-   isort mwdb/
-   black mwdb/
-   flake8 mwdb/
+   ruff check --fix .
+   ruff format .
    ```

    For JS code, use Prettier.